How should a newborn baby sleep in the crib?

 Although it may be a concern for parents, the truth is that it does not represent any threat to the baby’s brain development.
 Nor should it be an aesthetic problem since today it is possible to correct a baby’s flat head.

-How can a baby’s flat head be corrected?
+How can a baby’s flat head be prevented?

 In the case of severe flat head syndrome, these recommendations must be followed and complemented with the use of helmets or orthopedic cranial bands .
 The little one should use them as long as possible throughout the day, in a period of 2 to 6 months depending on the degree of malformation suffered.
 Although correcting a baby’s flat head is possible, it is important observe its development and the positions it adopts to prevent plagiocephaly.